googleforgames/agones/site/content/en/docs/Guides/metrics.md

 ```
 Failed to export to Stackdriver: rpc error: code = PermissionDenied desc = Permission monitoring.metricDescriptors.create denied (or the resource may not exist).
 ```

+If you receive this error, ensure your service account has the role or corresponding permissions mentioned above.